MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 #### Useful commands using Django with Docker

-To open a terminal session inside the docker container (`docker container ls` to see active docker container ids):
+To open a terminal session inside the docker container:
-`docker exec -it {docker-container-id} bash`
+`docker exec backend bash`
 Activate the python environment:
 `source dockerpythonvenv/bin/activate`